Xalatan Eye Drops

 4- On Eyelashes

 This is one of the most common side effects of Xalatan.
 Some patients consider it as an advantage rather than side effect.
-In fact there is a prostaglandin analogue eye drops similar to Xalatans that is used to enhance eyelashes growth in patients with hypotrichosis and this medication is called Latisse.
+In fact there is one of the prostaglandin analogues similar to Xalatan that is used to enhance eyelashes growth in patients with hypotrichosis and this medication is called Latisse.

 After prolong usage of xalatan eye drops which can range from 5 months to years, the eyelashes will show some changes such as increasing in length, thickness, number of the lashes and also increase of the pigmentation.
 Those eyelashes can have misdirected growth in which they will grow toward the cornea causing injuries to the corneal surface.
 This complication can be reversible in some cases when the medication is discontinued.